ShivamTripathi028/rak-chatbot-backend/product-categories/wisblock/rak12052/overview.md

 ## Product Description

-**RAK12052** is a 32 x 24 thermal IR array module based on MLX90640 from Melexis.
-MLX90640 is a fully-calibrated 32 x 24 pixels thermal IR array in an industry-standard 4-lead TO39 package with a digital interface, and it contains 768 FIR pixels.
+**RAK12052** is a 32&nbsp;x&nbsp;24 thermal IR array module based on MLX90640 from Melexis.
+MLX90640 is a fully-calibrated 32&nbsp;x&nbsp;24 pixels thermal IR array in an industry-standard 4-lead TO39 package with a digital interface, and it contains 768&nbsp;FIR pixels.
 An ambient sensor is integrated to measure the ambient temperature of the chip and a supply sensor to measure the VDD.
 The outputs of all sensors IR, Ta, and VDD are stored in internal RAM and accessible through I2C.
 It is comparable in having a thermal camera (or Predator's vision) but in compact but useable low resolution.

 ## Product Features

 **Module Specifications**
 - Easy to integrate
 - Factory calibrated
-- Noise Equivalent Temperature Difference (NETD) 0.1K RMS @ 1 Hz refresh rate
+- Noise Equivalent Temperature Difference (NETD) 0.1K&nbsp;RMS @ 1&nbsp;Hz refresh rate
 - I2C compatible digital interface
-- FOV options – 55° x 35°
+- FOV options – 55°&nbsp;x&nbsp;35°
-- Current consumption less than 23 mA
+- Current consumption less than 23&nbsp;mA
-- Power Supply：3.3 V
+- Power Supply：3.3&nbsp;V
-- Operating Temperature: -40° C ~ 80° C
+- Operating Temperature: -40°&nbsp;C ~ 80°&nbsp;C

 ## Prerequisites